buildingblocks/bb-prototype-website/README.md

 $ grunt server
 ```

+Note:

-Do not edit files in the grunt generated __/dist__ directory (these will always be deleted).
+ * Do not edit files in the grunt generated __/dist__ directory (these will always be deleted).

 You can also use our [Yeoman generator](https://github.com/buildingblocks/generator-bb-prototype-website).
 [TODO: Finish the generator]

 ## Adding packages